Deals Activity: Very Low

 Operating expenditure across government departments will continue to be robustly challenged by the Treasury.
 Expectations for cross department collaboration to drive efficiencies will also be heightened.
 The Government Property Agency (GPA) will continue to take over management and ownership of department properties, both freehold and leasehold, encouraging economies of scale to be leveraged.
 We expect continued pressure from the Treasury for departments to sell off non-core properties and shift footprints away from the South East towards levelling-up target areas.

-As well as immediate spending to support the economy, longer-term capital expenditure will remain a key part of the UK recovery.
-A number of large-scale infrastructure programmes are either under consideration or development – all of which will require careful and ongoing support to make tough choices, keep complex programmes on track and deliver high quality outcomes and value for money.
+Capital expenditure, in particular spending to support the levelling-up agenda, will remain a core part of the UK recovery.
+Several large-scale infrastructure programmes are either under consideration or development.
+All of which require careful and ongoing support to make tough choices, keep complex programmes on track and deliver high-quality outcomes and value for money.

 Find Your Expert

-Craig Masters is Interpath Sector Lead for Central Government.
-Craig is supported in his Central Government activities by Gareth Williams and Blair Nimmo.
+Craig Masters is Interpath Sector Lead for Public Sector.
+This includes Central Government as one of four core segments.
+Stewart Maxwell leads our approach to the Central Government sector nationally.
 For a full list of our senior people with experience in this sector use the button below.Our senior team